 Whereas the County's Request for Qualifications anticipated developing an arts prospectus through two public workshops, its guiding principles were to "increase engagement, outreach, community awareness, highlight art resources, and conduct a community evaluation."
 Following consultant selection, Art Builds Community's scope of work was refined in collaboration with the CAO and Art Staff to include greater public engagement including pop-up events, focus groups, and other equity-centric outreach.
 This community outreach was predicated upon identifying locations, participants, and an outreach framework with the support of AC5.
 Because the Commission did not meet during the research period, and Covid-19 presented logistical challenges, public has been postponed.
 To date, the consultants have created a cultural asset map (Appendix 1) that shows the locations of arts facilities and organizations activities in the County, interviewed available Commissioners and City staff, and charted public support of the arts in Contra Costa County cities and other Bay Area counties (Appendices 2 and 3).
-This interim report reflects Commissioners' and County staff perspectives about opportunities for Contra Costa County to invest in the Bay Area and other parts of the United States have structured their arts support agencies as public private partnerships (Appendices 4 and 5).
+This interim report reflects Commissioners' and County staff perspectives about opportunities for Contra Costa County to invest in the arts.
+It also examines the structure of the Commission and provides examples of how other counties in the Bay Area and other parts of the United States have structured their arts support agencies as public private partnerships (Appendices 4 and 5).